mikecroucher/awesome-MATLAB/README.md

 * [Raspberry Pi Support from MATLAB](http://uk.mathworks.com/hardware-support/raspberry-pi-matlab.html) - Acquire sensor and image data from your connected Raspberry Pi.
 * [Rasperry Pi IO Support for Octave](http://github.com/octave-de/octave-rpi-gpio) - Control Rasperry Pi GPIO Port from Octave.

 ## High Performance Computing in MATLAB

 * [MATLAB on the NVIDIA GPU Cloud](https://ngc.nvidia.com/catalog/containers/partners:matlab) - Running MATLAB on the NVIDIA GPU Cloud.
 * [Parallel Computing Toolbox](https://uk.mathworks.com/products/parallel-computing.html) - Mathworks Toolbox.
 Provides support for various parallel programming paradigms to scale MATLAB to 1000s of CPU cores and GPUs.
 Also helps make maximum use of your laptop if that's the only hardware you have.

 ## Image Processing and Computer Vision

-* [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from The MathWorks.
+* [Computer Vision System Toolbox](http://uk.mathworks.com/products/computer-vision/) - The official computer vision toolbox from MathWorks.
-* [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from The MathWorks.
+* [Image Processing Toolbox](http://uk.mathworks.com/products/image/) - The official Image Processing Toolbox from MathWorks.
 * [MatConvNet](http://www.vlfeat.org/matconvnet/) - MatConvNet is a free MATLAB toolbox implementing Convolutional Neural Networks (CNNs) for computer vision applications.
 It is simple, efficient, and can run and learn state-of-the-art CNNs.
 It provides pre-trained CNNs for image classification, segmentation, face recognition, and text detection.
 * [Piotr's Image and Video Toolbox](https://github.com/pdollar/toolbox) - This free toolbox facilitates the manipulation of images and video in MATLAB.
 Its purpose is to complement, not replace, MATLAB's Image Processing Toolbox.
 * [VLFeat](http://www.vlfeat.org/) - The VLFeat free and open source library implements popular computer vision algorithms specializing in image understanding and local features extraction and matching.
 It is written in C for efficiency and compatibility, with interfaces in MATLAB for ease of use, and detailed documentation throughout.